SecondThundeR/anya-bot-ts/README.md

 **DM commands:**

 - `help` - send DM help message
-- `addwhitelist` - add group ID to white list
+- `addwl` - add group ID to white list
+- `remwl` - remove group ID from white list
-- `removewhitelist` - remove group ID from white list
+- `silentremwl` - remove group ID from white list without notification
-- `getwhitelist` - get all groups info from white list
+- `getwl` - get all groups info from white list
-- `addignorelist` - add group ID to ignore list
+- `addil` - add group ID to ignore list
-- `removeignorelist` - remove group ID from ignore list
+- `remil` - remove group ID from ignore list
-- `getignorelist` - get all groups ID from ignore list
+- `getil` - get all groups ID from ignore list
-- `getcommandsusage` - get counters of commands usage
+- `getcmdusage` - get counters of commands usage
+- `import` - import database entries to the related Redis instance
+- `export` - export database entries from the related Redis instance
 - `uptime` - get current uptime of bot

 ## Bot locale configuration

-The entire locale strings are now stored in the `src/locale`.
+The entire locale strings are now stored in the `src/locales`.
 Some strings can be changed per chat using the commands above with `locale` substring in it.

-Remember to change `creatorLink` in `src/locales/otherMessages.ts`, which allows users to contact you for whitelist access

 ## Changelog